perryspy/checkit/dev/notes/how-passport.md

 # How PassportJS was used

-I think I'm going to follow the Thinkster.io tutorial, which uses passport to lock down the API on the server, and then JSON WebTokens for auth on the client side.
+> I've followed the example of the [Thinkster.io tutorial](https://thinkster.io/mean-stack-tutorial/), which uses passport to lock down the API on the server, and then JSON WebTokens for auth on the client side.
+Currently it only has passport local.
+Going to read through the [scotch.io tutorial](https://scotch.io/courses/easy-node-authentication) to figure out how to add oAuth from social networks

+---

 I'll link any links I found useful, plus any lessons learned.